teleport-access-graph Chart Reference | Teleport

 service.grpcPort the port that the gRPC service is exposed on.

-This is the port that Teleport Auth Service and Proxy Service will need to connect to TAG on.
+This is the port that Teleport Auth Service and Proxy Service will need to connect to Access Graph on.

 replicaCount